mhindi2/GDML-WIki-Clone/Model_Creation.md

   <img src="https://github.com/KeithSloan/GDML/wiki/wiki_images/Create_3.gif" width="650" height="500">
 </p>

-You can export the GDML Model to a GDML file, by selecting WorlVol in the Tree view and
+You can export the GDML Model to a GDML file, by selecting WorldVol in the Tree view and
 <br>then File | Export from the FreeCAD command bar.

 Having exported the GDML model you can perform a limited check by importing it back